MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 Mark Russinovich, Microsoft Azure guru, has [a great blog post](https://azure.microsoft.com/en-us/blog/containers-docker-windows-and-trends/) which details the differences.

-## Windows Container Types

-Windows Containers include two different container types, or runtimes.

-**Windows Server Containers** – provide application isolation through process and namespace isolation technology.
-A Windows Server Container shares a kernel with the container host and all containers running on the host.
-These containers do not provide a hostile security boundary and should not be used to isolate untrusted code.
-Because of the shared kernel space, these containers require the same kernel version and configuration.

-**Hyper-V Isolation** – expands on the isolation provided by Windows Server Containers by running each container in a highly optimized virtual machine.
-In this configuration, the kernel of the container host is not shared with other containers on the same host.
-These containers are designed for hostile multitenant hosting with the same security assurances of a virtual machine.
-Since these containers do not share the kernel with the host or other containers on the host, they can run kernels with different versions and configurations (with in supported versions) - for example all Windows containers on Windows 10 use Hyper-V isolation to utilize the Windows Server kernel version and configuration.

-Running a container on Windows with or without Hyper-V Isolation is a runtime decision.
-You may elect to create the container with Hyper-V isolation initially and later at runtime choose to run it instead as a Windows Server container.

 ## What is Docker?

 As you read about containers, you’ll inevitably hear about Docker.
 Docker is the vessel by which container images are packaged and delivered.
 This automated process produces images (effectively templates) which may then be run anywhere—on premises, in the cloud, or on a personal machine—as a container.